-Rosemary Suggs: Rosemary is a recent graduate of the University of Central Arkansas with a Health Science degree and is currently attending Physical Therapy school.
-She has literally been dancing at Sonshine Academy since she was a toddler.
-She has spent the last nineteen years studying dance and has worked with children in all of Sonshine’s programs.
+Rosemary Suggs: Rosemary is a graduate of the University of Central Arkansas with a Health Science degree and is currently working toward her doctorate in Physical Therapy.
+She has literally been dancing at Sonshine Academy since she was a toddler and therefore has been the recipient of 20 years of dance training, studying under Allison D'auteuil-Whitfield, Barbara Davis, and Michelle Knell.
+Rosemary is trained in ballet, tap, jazz, and lyrical.
+She was also a member of the Xtreme Dance Force competition team.
 In 2005, she attended a summer workshop where she was fortunate enough to study with Ballet Magnificat, one of the premiere Christian Ballet Companies in the USA.
-Most recently, Rosemary has been keeping up her training by attending For the Love of Dance workshops, DanceMaker's Inc. workshops, and taking a few classes at Broadway Dance Center in New York City.
+Most recently, Rosemary has been keeping up her training by attending For the Love of Dance workshops, DanceMaker's Inc. workshops, and by taking a few classes at Broadway Dance Center in New York City.
 She has also performed with a small local community dance troupe entitled Soul Speak.
+In addition to being a member of the Sonshine Academy Dance Faculty for several years, Rosemary is also a Swim instructor and teaches preschool gymnastics.
 Her experience with children and her years of professional dance training make her a valuable asset to Sonshine’s dance faculty.

 Emyle Moore: Emyle is a long time Sonshine Academy student, a member of the Platinum Company, former Conway High School Varsity Team member, and a former Light Award winner.
 She is a freshman at UCA and works not only in our dance program but also helps out with birthday parties.
 She is trained in ballet, tap, jazz, and pointe.
 Emyle has attended several For the Love of Dance Workshops in order to enhance her training and has appeared in many of Sonshine Academy’s Christmas performances.
 She began her assistant teaching career last year and continues to do a wonderful job.
 Emyle has a sweet spirit and is a very mature young lady.
 We are so proud she chose to join our faculty.